 Note 44 - Condition 29 is a requirement of the Environmental Protection Act 1994.
 The holder of the environmental authority must submit a Final Rehabilitation Report (FRR) and an Environmental Audit Statement (EAS), prior to the cancellation or expiry of the mining claim.
-The surrender of the environmental authority will not be granted until the administrating Superseded Valid for approvals from January 2001 kg authority has approved the FRR and the EAS.
+The surrender of the environmental authority will not be granted until the administrating authority has approved the FRR and the EAS.